 There are three things multifamily needs to consider to understand why:

 Millennials Are The Primary Rent Demo: Millennials represent the largest rental demographic in the United States.
-In fact, Millennials rent more than GenX, Boomers, and The Great Generation combined.
+In fact, according to the National Multifamily Housing Council, Millennials rent more than GenX, Boomers, and The Great Generation combined.
 As such, it’s critical property managers do what they can to attract this demographic.

 Millennials Are Phone Averse: There’s no need to share statistics about millennial reluctance to make phone calls.
 You can likely reference your own anecdotal evidence for proof.
 And with that in mind, ask yourself how this generation might feel about calling a leasing office, or (worse) a call center.